Home » Blog » Mac OS X » How to Outlook Search Not Finding all Emails?

 6. Repair the Outlook Data and Resolve Outlook Search not Finding all Emails

-One of the major causes of issues with Outlook is the corrupted data file, of which the Outlook search failure is also one of them.
+One of the major causes of issues with Outlook is the corrupted data file, of which the Outlook search failure is also one.
 Therefore, Outlook itself has a built-in tool called the Inbox Repair Tool (SCANPST.EXE) to diagnose and repair these files.

 Steps to run the Inbox Repair Tool: